Martin Luther King Jr.: Religious education

-Boston University

-In 1951, King began doctoral studies in systematic theology at Boston University.
-While pursuing doctoral studies, King worked as an assistant minister at Boston's historic Twelfth Baptist Church with William Hunter Hester.
+In 1951, King began doctoral studies in systematic theology at Boston University, and worked as an assistant minister at Boston's historic Twelfth Baptist Church with William Hunter Hester.
 Hester was an old friend of King's father and was an important influence on King.
-In Boston, King befriended a small cadre of local ministers his age, and sometimes guest pastored at their churches, including Michael Haynes, associate pastor at Twelfth Baptist Church in Roxbury (and younger brother of jazz drummer Roy Haynes).
-The young men often held bull sessions in their various apartments, discussing theology, sermon style, and social issues.
+In Boston, King befriended a small cadre of local ministers his age, and sometimes guest pastored at their churches, including Michael E. Haynes, associate pastor at Twelfth Baptist Church in Roxbury.
+The young men often held bull sessions in their apartments, discussing theology, sermon style, and social issues.

-King attended philosophy classes at Harvard University as an audit student in 1952 and 1953.

 At the age of 25 in 1954, King was called as pastor of the Dexter Avenue Baptist Church in Montgomery, Alabama.
-King received his PhD degree on June 5, 1955, with a dissertation (initially supervised by Edgar S. Brightman and, upon the latter's death, by Lotan Harold DeWolf) titled A Comparison of the Conceptions of God in the Thinking of Paul Tillich and Henry Nelson Wieman.
+King received his PhD on June 5, 1955, with a dissertation (initially supervised by Edgar S. Brightman and, upon the latter's death, by Lotan Harold DeWolf) titled A Comparison of the Conceptions of God in the Thinking of Paul Tillich and Henry Nelson Wieman.

-An academic inquiry in October 1991 concluded that portions of his doctoral dissertation had been plagiarized and he had acted improperly.
+An academic inquiry in October 1991 concluded that portions of his doctoral dissertation were plagiarisms and he had acted improperly.
 However, "[d]espite its finding, the committee said that 'no thought should be given to the revocation of Dr. King's doctoral degree,' an action that the panel said would serve no purpose."
 The committee found that the dissertation still "makes an intelligent contribution to scholarship."
-A letter is now attached to the copy of King's dissertation held in the university library, noting that numerous passages were included without the appropriate quotations and citations of sources.
+A letter is now attached to the copy of King's dissertation in the university library, noting that numerous passages were included without the appropriate quotations and citations of sources.
 Significant debate exists on how to interpret King's plagiarism.